 xibo_admin administrative user.
 When entered, the installer at the next screen will verify that the password was entered and was satisfactory.

 The seventh (and final) step is asking for us to provide the library location for the media files and a server key.
 This server key is important and is used so that the client can authenticate with the server.
 Without the correct server key, the client will not be able to download data from the server.
-Finally, decide whether anonymous statistics should be sent to the project maintainers
+Finally, decide whether anonymous statistics should be sent to the project maintainers or not.

 Now, we will see two screens in a row that confirm that settings are correct and that the system has been successfully installed.
 When looking at this second confirmation, go ahead and open up the login page.